zupzupp/cloudflareOddix/README.md

 # cloudflareOddix
-In this repository i will save some projects that i'm working in it.
+In this repository i will save some projects i'm working on.